Xceptance/xlt-documentation/content/en/load-testing/Manual/470-load-configuration.md

 To define how the load parameter should vary over time, you need to specify a load function.
 You do so by defining a sequence of time/value pairs, each denoting a point in time when the slope of the load function changes.
 When you connect the dots by a straight line, the final shape of the load function evolves.

 Multiple time/value pairs can be specified by separating them using one or more spaces, commas, semi-colons, or tab characters.
-The time part can be given in all formats supported for "time periods":#time_period.
+The time part can be given in all formats supported for [time periods](../480-test-suite-configuration/#time_period_values).

 {{< note notitle >}}Please do not use white-space characters (space or tab) to separate both the sub-parts of the time part and the various time/value parts, as this leads to ambiguities and misunderstandings.
 In order to avoid such situations, we strongly recommend to use either commas or semi-colons to separate the time/value parts.{{< /note >}}